nilzona/layout-engine-issue/README.md

 the route something is causing the react shadow-dom to break and the whole react tree is re-rendering.
 This is not the case if the app was built without the layout-engine.

+NOTE: The problem is not visible in the UI, but if chrome devtools is open one can see that the dom is re-rendered when clicking the sub-routes.

 ## how to start it locally

 install yarn if you don't already have it. `curl -o- -L https://yarnpkg.com/install.sh | bash`